githubpartners/microsoft-learn/github/introduction-to-github-copilot/includes/5-troubleshoot-github-copilot.md

 ## Troubleshooting GitHub Copilot in a JetBrains IDE

 To troubleshoot issues while using JetBrains IDE, you can view the log files.
 The location of the log files depends on the JetBrains IDE you are using.
-Each of these JefBrains IDE have log files that will help troubleshoot GitHub Copilot.
+Each of these JetBrains IDE have log files that will help troubleshoot GitHub Copilot.

 IntelliJ IDEA
 Android Studio